 cloudHQ places the utmost importance on data protection and has a track record of staying ahead of the compliance curve.

-cloudHQ already meet requirements of the GDPR on Mar 27, 2018.
+cloudHQ already meet the requirements of the GDPR on Mar 27, 2018.

 The GDPR brings with it a shift in mindset for many companies but that is not the case for cloudHQ.
 The GDPR expressly introduces several principles such as the “accountability principle” and “privacy by design,” and encourages organizations to take more responsibility for protecting the personal data they handle – which we were already doing from the very start of cloudHQ.

 Protecting privacy is one key cloudHQ design issues: When we designed cloudHQ we had in protecting of your personal as the key design choices – not just review privacy implications after a product or process is developed.
 We conduct regular data protection impact assessments to meet the privacy by design principle.

 User rights: The GDPR expands the existing set of user rights and creates several entirely new rights – and these right something we consider very natural and reasonable requirements.

 Real time and detail breach notification rules: Under the GDPR, organizations are required to have a strong breach notification system in place and understand their specific reporting obligations.
 And cloudHQ already have these rules in place.